 GDPR.
 MiFID 2.
 SMCR.
 IAC.
 FMCC.
-Rule 17A-4.
 Rule 10B5-1.
 The list goes on.
-It sometimes seems as though there’s no end to the regulation compliance officers are expected to keep top of mind when it comes to the world of financial services.
+It sometimes seems as though there’s no end to the regulation compliance officers are expected to keep top of mind.
 StarCompliance is here to help.
-Four years ago we published our first edition of Surfing The Tsunami Of Regulation: A Guide To Riding The Global Tidal Wave Of Financial Regulation.
+Four years ago we published our first edition of Surfing The Tsunami Of Regulation.
 It was a hit, quickly becoming one of our most downloaded compliance resources.

-Financial services, being the fast-moving field it is, of course, didn’t stand still in those four years.
-Completely new regulations arose in many countries around the world, and existing regulations were added to or substantially updated.
-Completely new situations arose, as well, which regulators felt obliged to address.
-The coronavirus pandemic, for example, has utterly changed the way people work and elicited much attention from regulators.
-Investment vehicles like SPACs came seemingly out of nowhere, changing the way people invest from the retail level all the way up to the professional.
+The world of regulation, of course, didn’t stand still in those four years.
+New regulations arose in many countries around the world, and existing regulations were added to or substantially updated.
+New situations arose, as well, which regulators felt obliged to address.
+The coronavirus pandemic, for example, has utterly changed the way people work and consequently elicited much attention from regulators.
+Investment vehicles like SPACs came out of nowhere, changing the way people invest from the personnel to the professional level.

-In this second edition of Surfing The Tsunami Of Regulation, then, we give you the perfect high-level view of all the critical existing financial regulation, important updates made to that regulation, and new regulation you need to be aware of to efficiently and effectively do your job as a compliance officer—wherever in the world that is.
+In this second edition of Surfing The Tsunami Of Regulation, then, we give you the perfect high-level view of all the critical existing regulation affecting compliance, important updates made to that regulation, and new regulation you need to be aware of to efficiently and effectively do your job as a compliance officer and keep risk low.

 You can download a FREE copy of the guide at the bottom of the page.
 In the meantime, here’s a snapshot of what you’ll get: